 Does ‘Eagle Scout’ Look Good on College Applications?
 The skills, morals, and leadership abilities that Eagle Scouts exhibit are in high-demand by universities.
 If you’ve earned the rank of Eagle Scout, that fact should be featured prominently in your college admissions materials.
 Eagles can also highlight positive aspects from Scouting to bolster their application essays.

 Making the experiences unique to Eagle Scouts shine on college admissions materials is a matter of how those skills are represented.
 While the rank of Eagle alone, can’t make up for poor grades, it can definitely help to set an already solid application ahead of the pack!

-As an Eagle Scout and university graduate myself, I know that expanding upon your Scouting experiences in applications can set you apart from the competition.
-In fact, the benefits of earning Eagle can extend far beyond a stronger college application!
+As an Eagle Scout and university graduate myself (UC San Diego — go Tritons!), I know that expanding upon your Scouting experiences in applications can set you apart from the competition and help your profile to stand out.
+In fact, the benefits of earning your Eagle can extend far beyond a stronger college application!

 To see how I listed Scouting on my resume to land a great job — and how you can too — check out my step-by-step guide here.

 In this article, I’ll be covering the 7 skills you’ve learned on your journey to Eagle, which can give you an edge over the competition when it comes to being accepted into universities.
 By including any of these skills in your application essays or personal statements, you’ll stand out from the crowd and improve your odds of getting into your dream school! 🙂

 Listing Eagle Scouts Skills On College Applications